SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 ---
 layout: post
-title: How to strategize your social media.
+title: How to Strategize Your Social Media.
 subtitle: A Guide to Social Media
 author: patrick
 img: ''